3D Printing

 In dentistry, photopolymers are widely used in a specific type of 3D printing technology known as photopolymer 3D printing or stereolithography (SLA) 3D printing.
 This additive manufacturing technique uses photopolymer resins as the printing material.

+This makes them ideal for 3D printing for dental implants, where performance and safety are critical.
 While photopolymers offer numerous benefits in dentistry, it's essential to choose the appropriate resin for each specific application to ensure optimal performance and patient safety.

 Photopolymers enhance the healthcare landscape